paulpham157/carbon/docs/integrations/radan.md

 ## Setup

-The integration involved two parts.
+The integration requires two steps:

 1. Enabling the integration in Carbon
 2. Generating an API Key for the Radan client